 Another idea is that when the price is over the 20-period moving average and headed for the upper B-band, your position is safe until it reaches the upper band, whereupon we expect it to retreat — after all, it is statistically rare and abnormal for the price to exceed is normal dispersal range.
 The upper band serves as a form of resistance.
 Similarly, the lower band serves as a form of support.

 See the chart below showing the Australian dollar with a Bollinger band.
-Many of the instances of the price breaking the Bollinger band are circled — and note the breakouts last no more than five days and usually only one or two.
-After a breakout, the price moves toward the other band.
+Many of the instances of the price breaking the Bollinger band are circled — and note that the breakouts last no more than five days and usually only one or two.
+After a breakout, the price often, but not always, moves toward the other band.

 The Volatility Component

 When the two bands are fairly close together, clearly the price does not vary by much away from the benchmark 20-period moving average.
 For purposes of Bollinger band analysis, we consider the 20-period moving average a “norm.”
 A tight band means low volatility.
 When a normal width band contracts and becomes a tight, narrow band, it means the traders in that currency pair are undergoing a period of uncertainty.
 Bollinger calls it the squeeze, and the squeeze almost always precedes a breakout.
 You do not know from the Bollinger bands in which direction the breakout will occur.
 To figure that out, you need to look at other indicators.
 However, you have been warned — a narrow Bollinger band is the time to be paring your positions, not adding to them or betting the ranch.

 The next chart shows a classic Bollinger band on AUD/USD with two instances of a squeeze – with the first one followed by a period of increased volatility before a downside breakout.
 After the second squeeze, the Bollinger bands have started to widen again, suggesting that volatility is going to increase.